SoulmateB/CurveLanes/README.md

 CurveLanes is a new benchmark lane detection dataset with 150K lanes images for difficult scenarios such as curves and multi-lanes in traffic lane detection.
 It is collected in real urban and highway scenarios in multiple cities in China.
 We separate the whole dataset 150K into three parts: train:100K, val: 20K and testing: 30K.
 The resolution of most images in this dataset is 2650×1440.

-For each image, we manually annotate all lanes in image with cubic splines.
+For each image, we manually annotate all lanes in image with natural cubic splines.
 Most of the annotated images in this CurveLanes dataset have more than one curve line with a large curvature.
 More difficult scenarios such as S-curves, Y-lanes, night and multi-lanes (the number of lane lines is more than 4) can be found in this dataset, as shown below.

 ![CurveLanes](CurveLanes.png "CurveLanes")